 Welcome to the Rotary Club of Sturminster Newton.

-For the past 60+ years, our members have dedicated their time and skills to serve international and local communities raising vast amounts of money and changing lives with our hugely popular events such as 'The Cheese Festival', 'The Big Lunch' and 'Santa Stride'.
+For the past 60+ years, our members have dedicated their time and skills to serve international and local communities raising money and changing lives with our popular events such as 'The Cheese Festival', 'The Big Lunch' and 'Santa Stride'.

-In the past two years, we have raised over £20,000 with 100% of all monies raised going directly to registered charities, local and international causes such as the Air Ambulance, local schools, eradicating Polio across the globe and disaster relief for Nepal, all whilst making great friendships and having fun.
+In the two years prior to Covid, we have raised over £20,000 with 100% of all monies raised going directly to registered charities, local and international causes such as the Air Ambulance, local schools, eradicating Polio across the globe and disaster relief for Nepal, all whilst making great friendships and having fun.

 Rotary is an international organisation with 1.2 million members in 35,000 clubs worldwide.
 Throughout the clubs of Rotary International, people come together to pour their passion, integrity and intelligence into projects that have a lasting impact in their local and international communities, whilst exchanging ideas and forming friendships.